 The preceding is a summary of a parent education presentation dubbed by one school psychologist as “Parenting 101”.
 You will find more resources for fostering the ethical character of young adolescents at our website, EthicsInTheMiddle.org.

 Greg Richards is founder and director the Middle Grades Ethics Project, providing strategies and resources to foster ethical character in students and their schools.
 Greg’s multi-disciplinary Ph.D., included adolescent brain development, developmental psychology, and curriculum development.
 He has taught ethics to young people in various educational settings for decades and founded a parent education and early childhood education center.
 He is the author of Ethics for Young Adults, including a version for law enforcement officers and When Someone You Know Is Hurting.
 He shares his research and experience in schools, colleges, and conferences several times a year.
 He believes that his most important preparation for sharing expertise with other parents comes from raising two sons.
-To his joy, his family now includes a grandson, born in 2017.
+To his joy, his family now includes two grandsons!

 Contact Greg Richards at firstname.lastname@example.org.